EthanGilles/nvim/README.md

 ### Auto Pairs

-[Auto Pairs](https://github.com/windwp/nvim-autopairs) is a quality of life plufin that will pair together parenthesis, brackets, quotes, etc. that should be paired.
-It also auto moves the cursor to the right if you press a keystroke for a paired character.
+[Auto Pairs](https://github.com/windwp/nvim-autopairs) is a quality of life plugin that will pair together parenthesis, brackets, quotes, etc. It also auto moves the cursor to the right if you press a keystroke for a paired character.
 The reason this plugin is used is because it can be configured to auto-pair for LaTeX as well.
 This means that the '$' symbol is paired in only tex documents with the same functionality as other characters.
+I also have a plugin called [TS Autotag](https://github.com/windwp/nvim-ts-autotag) that will automatically close HTML tags as well.

 ### Auto Session
 [Auto Session](https://github.com/rmagatti/auto-session) is a quality of life plugin that lets you